andrasore/treasure/README.md

 If you exit the dungeon before the treasure is found you also lose.

+The player is controlled with the asdf keys.
+Currently the solve function is unimplemented (which would try to complete the map).

 ###Compile and run

 The build is performed with CMake.
 The game will probably compile on all UNIX-like OSes with a C++14 capable compiler.